 Q: What is our success rate seeing whales?

-A: Our success rate is often around 90 to 95%.
-Especially during our peak season from mid-June to mid-August.
-We have great speed with our boats and are willing to go far to search.
-We also know the best areas to search after nearly thirty years of whale watching.
-The weather makes an enormous difference and when the seas are calm and it is clear and sunny we rarely go without seeing whales.
-However, they are following schools of fish and plankton and whales are wild creatures and they do move around.
-Even when we don’t see whales we try to see as much nature and beauty of the Gulf of Maine as possible.
+A: Our success rate in most years is often over 90%, however, every year is different.
+The number of whales goes up and down through the season but our peak season is typically from mid-June to mid-August.
+One advantage we have is great speed with our boats and we are willing to go far to search.
+We also know the best areas to search after nearly thirty years of whale watching in this region.
+The weather makes an enormous difference and when the seas are calm and it is clear and sunny it makes a big difference in the quality of the tour.
+Please look at the marine forecast for schoodic point to Rockland and seas of 2-4’ or less.
+Whales are wild creatures and often follow schools of fish and plankton and whales move around.

 Q: Can I buy food or drinks on board?

 A: Yes!
 We have a cash-only galley with hot and cold beverages, hot and cold snacks including chips, cheeseburgers, soft pretzels, as well as alcoholic beverages for those of age.

 Q: Will I get seasick?

 A: Our high speed catamarans are very comfortable, and do not move through the water like traditional mono-hulled vessels.
 However, we go to sea in a range of conditions, so if you know you are prone to motion sickness, or are worried, we suggest taking ONE form of motion sickness medicine before coming on board.
 If you are taking Bonine or Dramamine, it is more effective if it is in your system for a few hours before you depart the dock.
 Feel free to ask a crew member what the sea conditions are and they can help you assess.

 A: We travel to specific whale-feeding grounds, which are anywhere from 20-40 miles offshore.
 We generally travel for about an hour to and from the whale grounds.
 Any deviation from this trip plan will be announced before we leave the dock.